Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Theory

 The method of increments is a technique that provides an efficient and accurate approach for computing electronic correlation energies.
-However, further reduction of the problem size will be required when we target applications on near-term quantum computers.
+One can view the MI approach as a framework for reducing the full occupied space of a molecule into a much smaller space.
+However, further reduction of the computational space will be required when we target applications on NISQ computers.
 In the present study, we incorporate the FNO approach~\cite{FNO_taube_lamdaCCSD,FNO_taube1,Taube:2008ab,FNO_bartlett,doi:10.1063/1.453884} into our framework to further reduce the problem size by truncating the virtual orbital space.
-In recent work, this approach has been applied to reduce the computational cost of quantum chemistry calculations in quantum computing~\cite{mochizuki_okuwaki_kato_minato_2019}.
+In recent work, this approach has been applied to reduce the computational cost of quantum chemistry calculations in quantum computing.~\cite{mochizuki_okuwaki_kato_minato_2019}

-FNOs are considered transformed and ranked virtual molecular orbitals.
-They are called ``frozen'' natural orbitals\cite{FNO_Lowdin} as only the virtual--virtual block of the one-particle reduced density matrix is diagonalized.
-They can be obtained at any arbitrary level of an \textit{ab initio} theory.
+The natural orbitals are obtained by diagonalizing the one-particle reduced density matrix (RDM).
+In the case of ``frozen'' natural orbitals,\cite{FNO_Lowdin} only the virtual--virtual block of the one-particle RDM is diagonalized.
+The occupied orbitals are just the original canonical Hartree--Fock occupied orbitals while a new transformation and ranking is obtained for the virtual space, such that the reference energy is invariant to the transformation.
+The correlation energy is also invariant to the transformation if the method employed is invariant under rotations of the virtual orbitals.
+Frozen natural orbitals are considered transformed and ranked virtual MOs that can be obtained at any arbitrary level of an \textit{ab initio} theory.
 In this work, we use the MBPT(1) wavefunction, which constitutes the first-order correction to the Hartree--Fock wavefunction.
 The one-particle virtual--virtual block of the MBPT(2) density matrix is diagonalized to obtain natural orbitals as eigenvectors and corresponding occupation numbers as eigenvalues.
 These eigenvalues can be used to truncate the virtual space, while the eigenvectors are employed to transform the virtual space.
-By choosing a certain threshold or population percentage criterion, a certain number of virtual orbitals can be kept, and the rest discarded.
+By choosing a certain threshold or population percentage criterion, a certain number of virtual orbitals can be kept, and the rest are ignored.

 The correlation energy is calculated only in the truncated virtual space, and then, the correction term $\Delta E^{\text{MBPT(2)}} = E^{\text{MO}}_{\text{MBPT(2)}}-E^{\text{FNO}}_{\text{MBPT(2)}}$ is added to the correlation energy to recover the full correlation energy.
 The correction term $\Delta E^{\text{MBPT(2)}}$ is the MBPT(2) correlation energy in the full molecular orbital space minus the MBPT(2) correlation energy in the truncated FNO space.